 Karen Don is a registered Occupational Therapist who has worked at Toronto Children’s Therapy Centre since 2013.
 Karen earned her Master of Science in Occupational therapy from Queen’s University in 2009.
 Since then she has worked in various settings with children from birth to adulthood.
 She has experience treating children with different challenges and diagnoses.
 Recently her interest is in helping families through challenging mealtimes.
 She is currently part of the Feeding Clinic Team at Humber River Hospital.
 She has received certification for Sequential Oral Sensory (SOS) feeding therapy.

-Parent Workshop includes:
+Parent On-line Workshop includes:

 - Educational Handouts

 Saturday February 13, 2021 9 am to 10:30 am